thenumbernine/Tensor/README.md

 - 4D: `.xxxx() ... .wwww()`

 ### Functions
-- `dot(a,b), inner(a,b)` = Frobenius dot.
+- `dot(a,b), inner(a,b)` = Frobenius inner.
 Sum of all elements of a self-Hadamard-product.
 Conjugation would matter if I had any complex support, but right now I don't.
 	- rank-N x rank-N -> rank-0.
 	$$dot(a,b) := a^I \cdot b_I$$
 - `lenSq(a)` = For vectors this is the length-squared.
 It is a self-dot, for vectors this is equal to the length squared, for tensors this is the Frobenius norm (... squared?
 Math literature mixes up the definition of "norm" between the sum-of-squares and its square-root.).